 Say “YES” to living a meaningful 9 days.
 Don’t be bitter, mad and depressed.
 Don’t focus on the negative and how many hot dogs you could have consumed.
 These are very special days and you need to focus on the positive.
 These 9 days connect Am Yisrael together because – all over the world – Jews are pressing the pause button in their busy and modern lives.
 Instead of the fun summer barbeques and beach parties (don’t worry, you will have plenty of time for these things) we connect to our roots and our history.
 We remember Hashem’s house and what it means to live as Jews without it.
 We connect to those who gave their lives “Al Kiddush Hashem” and to those who fought battles so we could be strong and proud Jews today.
 During these 9 days you need to think about these great heroes and identify with their struggles.
 When you do that, your 9 days will be quite special and meaningful.

 Say “YES” to getting to know everything about Machon Ha’Mikdash – The Temple Institute.
-For 30 years this amazing organization led by Rabbi Yisrael Ariel and Rabbi Chaim Richman have educated our nation about the Mikdash.
+For 35 years this amazing organization founded and led by Rabbi Yisrael Ariel has educated our nation about the Mikdash.
 Just walk into any Judaica store and see how many books, pictures, puzzles and games there are which explain the beauty and significance of the Bet Ha’Mikdash.
 All of those items – every single one – are a result of the groundbreaking work done by the Temple Institute.
 They have published in depth scholarly seforim on the Mikdash and recently a 400 page sefer on the menorah!
 They have published Mishnas (such as Midos and Pesachim) and various Gemaras (such as Yoma) which explain the Bet Ha’Mikdash as never before.
 They have published Machzorim and Siddurim which focus on the holidays and the prayers in the Mikdash and their Pesach Haggadah is incredible.
 They have children’s story books and coloring books and games and software which makes teaching about the Bet Ha’Mikdash fun and educational.
 Finally, they have an amazing website which is constantly updated with videos, shiurim and fascinating information: TempleInstitute,org.
 Therefore, during these 9 days, put down Facebook and Instagram and spend quality time on the website of Machon Ha’Mikdash.
 You will not regret it.

 Say “YES” to your family.
 These days are perfect for quality family time and you don’t need a vacation to do it!
 Since you can’t go to the pool or the movies or even the mall for a fun shopping spree, why not sit at home and get to know your own family??
 Talk to your spouse and your kids.
 I realize that this sounds silly but when was the last time you actually did that?
 With all the crazy distractions we have and all the things pulling us in different directions, these 9 days are perfect for family and you don’t even need to fire up the barbeque!
 A simple spaghetti dinner is perfect to chat with your kids about camp.
 Sit down at night with your spouse over a nice cup of coffee and since you can’t watch some stupid movie, look at each other and talk about the kids and how much nachas they bring you.
 This may actually bring you great enjoyment and pleasure but guess what?
 Its 100% permitted during the 9 days… so do it!!!